jourdefeu/jourdefeu/README.md

 - I like tennis
 - I'm into Italian lifestyle
-- Chocolate manufacture was my sole non-IT job place
+- Chocolate manufacture was my sole non-IT job

 <!--
 **jourdefeu/jourdefeu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.